 San Marzano Redorta.
 From Tuscany, but named for a mountain much further north (Pizzo Redorta), the Redorta is one of the larger San Marzanos.
 It’s tasty enough to be eaten off the vine.

-Super San Marzano Tomato
+Super San Marzano Tomato: an oversized version

 More Tomatoes of the Month

 Tomato of the Month: fun and interesting tomatoes ...